Pinsuda-K/clinic-salary-automation/README.md

 - Let me explore ChatGPT integration and no-code tools like Make.com in a real-world solution
 - Convert messy, inconsistent time data into reliable insights

-This wasn’t just a technical project — it was an operational challenge I chose to take on to improve our family-run clinic, and an opportunity to bring automation and AI into practical, small-business settings.
+This wasn’t just a technical project — it was an operational challenge I chose to improve the efficiency of clinic, and an opportunity to bring automation and AI into practical, small-business settings.
 This project became both a **practical solution** for the clinic and my **personal learning journey** in automation, systems thinking, and AI-powered reporting.

 This project also gave me the opportunity to:
 - Apply and refine automation logic in real scenarios